 Try : Cream of lemon, croquante, salted caramel, pistachio, cherry

 Their website describes the gelateria as a laboratory of taste.
 Thinking about it , of course,I had to agree.
 I simply have to visit this shop and I feel cheated if I miss an opportunity.
 They have a camera in the kitchen, so while you are eating your gelato you can watch how it is being made.
 The flavours are wonderfully creative.

 Try: Sage & raspberry, Crème brûlée, Lavender & white peach, White chocolate & basil, Ricotta, fig and almond.

 Gelateria Dei Neri

-This gelateria was very conveniently located in the road (Via dei Neri) that I was staying in.
-It is not far from the Uffizi, so whatever you do make a detour to taste the gelato .
+Thie gelateria was very conveniently located in the road (Via dei Neri) that I was staying in.
+It is not far from the Uffizi, so whatever you do make a detour to taste the gelato.
 This is undoubtedly the best gelateria in Florence.
 It is a family run business and they use the finest ingredients available.
-As a result the flavours are innovative and moreish.
+As a result, the flavours are innovative and moreish.

 Try : Chocolate & orange, gorgonzola, fior di late, ricotta & fig, raspberry

 Life is too short to eat bad gelato!
-On your travels be sure to track down the best gelato in Italy and discover a new world of pleasures.
+Search for the best gelato in Italy when you are travelling and discover a new world of pleasures.
 I can promise you that it is worth the effort and you will remember those delicious moments long after your holiday is over.